dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 For the sake of simplicity, this tutorial uses the first method (changing the store type).
 For a production setting, that would not be the best fit.

 To **disable swapping**, we'll add the ``bootstrap.memory_lock: true`` to the ES6 configuration file, which instructs the JVM to lock the heap in memory.
-ES may not be able to lock this amount of memory due to ``elasticsearch`` not having that limit set, we must specify that limit to "unlimited".
+ES may not be able to lock this amount of memory due to ``elasticsearch`` user not having that limit set, we must specify that limit to "unlimited".
 All this can be done from the docker-compose file s follows:

 .. code-block:: diff